 When you look at the astrology wheel (especially in the form of an advanced astrology chart), it all seems like one singular chart.

 It’s a common misconception!
-In fact, there are two astrology wheels.
+There are two astrology wheels.

 Astrology Wheel 1: The Zodiac Wheel

-This wheel represents the sun’s annual rotation around the earth, and this is where you’ll find the zodiac signs (which is usually expressed in the outer wheel of the astrological chart).
+This astrology wheel represents the sun’s annual rotation around the earth, and this is where you’ll find the zodiac signs (which are usually expressed in the outer wheel of the astrological chart).

 Astrology Wheel 2: The Wheel Of The Houses

 This wheel is based on the rotation of the earth around its axis.
-It’s in this wheel where you’ll find the astrological houses.
+It’s in this wheel where you’ll find the astrological houses in your birth chart.